sanamedio/log-of-learning/questions.md

 - Is there a browser based pylinter kind of plugin which will detect python scripts and tell which version of python is this script for?
 - Why is that stack is used in compilers and not queues?
 Why do we use stacks in programming languages?
 May be it's cuz we want recent things to be avaialble faster and it helps in organizing the computation better - ~~~not sure~~~ Any kind of heirarchical structure traversing will be most efficient with stack maybe ?
 - Does try and finally combination achieve anything?
 It does not catch any exceptions and finally anyways get executed afterwards.
 So why have it at all ? : may be it just makes sure that finally runs, even if there is a exception in the program(check)
+- Can we combine fuse and StringIO/BytesIO to make a inmemory filesystem.
+Can we use that inmemory filesystem for installing programs in memory.[in-memory-fs](https://askubuntu.com/questions/152868/how-do-i-make-a-ram-disk)